Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### How can we achieve it?

-To achieve this, we will first aggregate and analyze the data collected and insights generated throughout the project, using tools like Apache Druid for real-time analytics and Apache Superset for data visualization.
-These tools will help in identifying key trends and findings that are most relevant to policy-making.
-The policy analysis team will then work closely with research teams to distill these insights into policy briefs, ensuring that they are both data-driven and aligned with current policy needs.
+To achieve this, we will first aggregate and analyse the data collected and insights generated throughout the project, using tools like Apache Druid for real-time analytics and Apache Superset for data visualization.
+These tools will help in identifying key trends and findings that are most relevant to policymaking.
+The policy analysis team will then work closely with research teams to distil these insights into policy briefs, ensuring that they are both data-driven and aligned with current policy needs.
 Communication specialists will refine these briefs to be clear and compelling, making them accessible to non-specialist policymakers.
 Throughout this process, a given thematic co-exploration’s coordinators will ensure that the briefs align with the strategic objectives of the thematic co-exploration and effectively convey its potential impact on policy and governance.

 ### Resources

 - [Collaborative Environment](https://greengage-project.github.io/Documentation/tools/collaborativeEnvironment/) – HOWTO about environment to collaborate in the policy briefs' generation in a centralised repository.
-The CE will suggest templates to guide the ellaboration of policy briefs.
+The CE will suggest templates to guide the elaboration of policy briefs.

-- [Policy brief guideline](https://www.quorum.us/blog/write-policy-brief/) – web document explaining how to format a policy brief
+- [Policy brief guideline](https://www.quorum.us/blog/write-policy-brief/) – public access web document explaining how to format a policy brief

-- [Example of Polciy brief](https://zenodo.org/records/7752561) – in the domain of Citizen Science that could inspire those embarking in the preparation of a policy brief
+- [Example of Policy brief](https://zenodo.org/records/7752561) – example of policy brief in the domain of Citizen Science that could inspire those embarking in the preparation of a policy brief